Skip to main content

 Patient awareness during surgery, also known as anesthesia awareness, is a particularly distressing symptom.
 This occurs when a patient becomes conscious during a procedure but is unable to communicate.
 If you’ve experienced any of these symptoms, it’s important to seek medical attention immediately.

 Documenting your symptoms and their onset can be valuable if you need to pursue legal action.
-The Brill Law Group can help you understand your rights and options if you suspect an anesthesia error has occurred.
 Remember, prompt action is crucial in these situations, both for your health and any potential legal claims.

 Immediate vs. Delayed Signs